What Is The Best Wheelchair For Travel? Lightweight Foldable Wheelchairs Ready To Go!

 The chair is portable but it is a bit of a process.
 The total chair weight is 128 pounds but it disassembles into 4 smaller pieces with the heaviest piece weighing 36 lbs.

 Using Pride’s feather-touch disassemble process, you lift the seat off the base, then remove the battery compartment, and finally separate the base into 2 parts.
-The process isn’t difficult but not everyone is going to be able to do it.
-See the video below for a demonstration of this.

 The seat and armrests are comfortable enough for long days on the road.
 But, the speed is slower than some other portable power chairs at 3.7 mph (walking speed is 3 mph fyi) and the range is a bit smaller too – 8.7 miles between charges.